A call to arms: making the case for more reusable libraries: Introduction

 \section{Introduction}

 All software is aging software, and all code becomes legacy code at some point.
-No matter how good source code you write now, it will become outdated in a matter of years to decades because of the following three fundamental observations: \begin{enumerate} \item Improved scientific models and mathematical algorithms are continuously developed. \item Computer hardware is constantly evolving. \item Computer programming models and programming languages likewise keep evolving. \end{enumerate} On all three counts, scientific software is therefore trying to hit a constantly moving target.
+No matter how good source code you write now, it will become outdated in a matter of years to decades because of the following three fundamental observations: \begin{enumerate} \item Improved scientific models and mathematical algorithms are continuously developed. \item Computer hardware is constantly evolving. \item Computer programming models and programming languages likewise keep evolving. \end{enumerate} On all three counts, scientific software is therefore trying to hit a constantly moving target, and staying up to date requires constant maintenance and development.

 Related to \ref{enu:new-and-more}, a present-day state-of-the-art implementation becomes obsolete, when an improved (faster or more accurate) algorithm is discovered.
 The choice of the algorithm is arguably the most important piece in the design of scientific software, and a significant part of the advances made in computational science are foremostly thanks to access to improved algorithms rather than simply to the availability of more computational power.
 The choice of the algorithm determines the asymptotic scaling of the calculation, and an unoptimized implementation of the best algorithm is oftentimes much faster than a heavily optimized implementation of a subpar algorithm.
 This is why keeping track with new algorithms and implementing them in software is perhaps the most important consideration relating to scientific software, and this requires constant effort.